 The GordonsToolsBlog Editorial Team

 Paul started woodworking 30 years ago, making craft pieces for family and friends.
 This hobby soon developed into a part-time business designing and building handcrafted furniture and cabinets.
-Paul Gordon is the editor of the HeimwerkerWerkzeugBlog.

 He has taken coursework at the internationally reknowned Penland School of Crafts in North Carolina where he received training from some of America’s premier woodworkers.
 For 12 years, as the facilities manager of a local college, he was involved in all types of renovation, restoration, and new construction.
 One of the campus buildings, “Old Main”, predated the civil war and was built using techniques of joinery and materials that are seldom seen in modern construction.